London's Overhyped Tourist Traps and Overrated Sites

 On the other hand, Belgravia itself is absolutely lovely, a quiet break from the cacophony of the city.
 Like neighboring Mayfair and Knightsbridge, it's London's champagne -- with beautiful architecture, high end shopping, and lovely leafy gardens and squares.
 It's the perfect place for a leisurely and luxurious stroll.

 9. Oxford Street: Generic Shopping

 Like the Champs Elysees in Paris, Oxford Street is a crowded mess.
-Sure, there are lots of shops there.
+Sure, there are lots of shops there (and the Christmas lights are divine).
 But they're mostly generic and ubiquitous ones, like H&M and Urban Outfitters.
 I know, I was recently dragged there by my teenage daughter, who found the area infinitely more fascinating than me.

 If you want to shop with fewer crowds, try Carnaby Street, just 2 minutes from Oxford Street.
 It has some actual London based shops.
 Better yet, head to a London neighborhood like Shoreditch, Notting Hill, Mayfair, or Chelsea for everything from vintage to luxury shopping.

 10. Abbey Road: It's a Public Road

 Who doesn't love the Beatles?
 I do, but not enough to visit Abbey Road, also known as the Beatles Crossing.
 It's located in a north London neighborhood of St. John's Wood.
 Tourists flock there to recreate the iconic album cover of the four Beatles crossing the street.

 But this isn't really a tourist attraction.
 It's an active public road.
 You could get killed trying to get your photo, unless you're there at the crack of dawn.